 The VA home loan remains a great option for eligible Vets to purchase a home with no money down.
-Coast2Coast Lending is proud to offer both VA purchase and refinance options for borrowers in FLA, GA, AL, LA, TN, VA, NC, SC, TX, MI
+Coast2Coast Lending is proud to offer VA purchase, rate-term and cash out refinance options to eligible Veterans.

 VA mortgages offer several benefits to military home buyers and their families.
 The biggest advantage is the benefit of 100% financing with no monthly mortgage insurance costs.
 In addition, the program allows for the home seller to pay the buyer’s allowable closing costs.
 The result is buyers can get a mortgage with very little to NO money down.
 Generally speaking, it is easier for borrowers to qualify for a VA loan compared to other loan programs like FHA, USDA or Conventional.
 VA allows for lower credit standards and more flexibility overall.
 According to the Department of Veterans Affairs, the “VA guarantees a portion of the loan, and this backing allows the lenders and banks to provide you with more favorable terms.”

 Like any other mortgage loans, the VA loan has certain qualification requirements and standards associated with it.

 You can think of VA mortgage qualification as a two-step process.
 You must meet two sets of requirements, in order to qualify for such a loan.
 First, we have the basic eligibility requirements set forth by the U.S. Department of Veterans Affairs (VA).
 The department manages the program and establishes the minimum requirements for VA loans in 2018.

 Generally speaking, you are eligible for the program if you meet any of the following criteria listed below: If you are a homebuyer and have questions, please call us 7 days week at ph: 904-810-2293 or just submit the contact form at the top of your screen.

 You are a veteran who served 181 days during peacetime (active duty).

 You are currently on active duty and have served at least 90 continuous days.